-These one-bowl Lemon-Raspberry Oat Muffins are one bowl, made with no refined sugars, and baked to perfection all in 20 minutes.
+These Lemon-Raspberry Oat Muffins are made in one bowl, packed with nutrients like fiber and Vitamin C, and baked to perfection all in 30 minutes.
 It's the perfect breakfast on the go - no mixer required!

-This recipe makes 9 Lemon-Raspberry Oatmeal Muffins, so make a batch on Sunday during your meal prep session to last you throughout the week!
-You basically get to have a healthy, filling bowl of oatmeal on the go.
-They're also freezer-friendly and can be heated up in the microwave if you prefer them warm.
+These dairy-free, refined-sugar free muffins are so addicting!
+You basically get to have a healthy, filling serving of oatmeal on the go.
+They're also freezer-friendly and can be heated up in the microwave or toaster if you prefer them warm.

 Ingredients